Page Designer

 Follow best practices when developing a dynamic page.

-To localize page types and component types, or to display thumbnail images for them in the visual editor, create a custom cartridge that includes resource bundles for localization and thumbnail image files.
-Upload the custom cartridge to the Business Manager site.
+To localize page and component types or display thumbnail images, create a custom cartridge.
+Include resource bundles for localization and thumbnail image files.
+Upload the cartridge to the Business Manager site.

 A resource bundle contains the localized names and descriptions for each page type, component type, and component type group that you want to localize.
 Including a resource bundle is optional.
 If you don’t provide them, the visual editor uses information in the meta definition files.